sveltejs/language-tools/docs/preprocessors/typescript.md

 }
 ```

 And this should work to enable full TypeScript checking in your Svelte files.
-For further discussion and a clonable template [see this issue](https://github.com/sveltejs/language-tools/issues/161).
+For further information and a clonable template [see the official announcement blog post](https://svelte.dev/blog/svelte-and-typescript).

 ## Example configuration for the editor